polarch/Spherical-Harmonic-Transform/README.txt

                           for a least-squares SHT
-euler2rotationMatrix    - Euler angles to rotation matrix unitCart2sph        -   Get directly azimuth and elevation from unit vectors in matrix form replicatePerOrder   -   Replicate l^th element 2*l+1 times across specified dimension
+euler2rotationMatrix    - Euler angles to rotation matrix unitCart2sph        -   Get directly azimuth and elevation from unit vectors in matrix form unitSph2cart        -   Get directly unit vectors from azimuth and elevation in matrix form replicatePerOrder   -   Replicate l^th element 2*l+1 times across specified dimension

 --- Some test scripts ---